-Ed studied at Cambridge and the Royal Academy of Music in London, where he won the Marjorie Thomas Art Song Prize, the Elena Gerhardt Lieder Prize, the Grabowski Connell Prize and the Douglas Samuel & Birdie Matthews Award.
+Ed studied at Cambridge University and the Royal Academy of Music in London, where he won the Marjorie Thomas Art Song Prize, the Elena Gerhardt Lieder Prize, the Grabowski Connell Prize and the Douglas Samuel & Birdie Matthews Award.

 Recent and forthcoming roles include the title role in Macbeth by Luke Styles for Glyndebourne Festival Opera, with performances in the Jerwood Studio at Glyndebourne and at the Linbury Theatre, Royal Opera House, the title role in Massenet’s Werther (1902 baritone version) for English Touring Opera, a guest appearance as Pandolfe in Massenet's Cendrillon for Theater Freiburg and cover Nick Shadow for the Festival d'Aix-en-Provence.